aica-technology/modulo/source/modulo_controllers/README.md

 ### Robot model and URDF

 If a controller needs a robot model, a `robot_model::Model` will be configured from URDF information.
-To support this, the `robot_description` must be specified.

 The robot model is used to calculate the CartesianState of a task frame from the JointState using forward kinematics, which is available to derived classes using the `get_cartesian_state()` method.